What's Happening Now

 We received more than 150 nominations from the congregation for the Senior Pastor Search Team.
 The Personnel Committee of Session thoroughly and prayerfully reviewed the nominations and recommended a diverse group consisting of active CPC members who have a committed relationship with Jesus Christ, are engaged at CPC, are dedicated to prayer, and who model humility and integrity.
 The team recommended by Session was approved by the congregation at a meeting in April.
 To view the team members, click on the Senior Pastor Search Team tab.

 What kind of role will the congregation have during the selection process for the Senior Pastor?

-The Personnel Committee of Session spent a great deal of time thoroughly reviewing the nominations for the Senior Pastor Search Team.
+The Personnel Committee of Session spent a great deal of time thoroughly reviewing more than 150 nominations for the Senior Pastor Search Team.
 The team represents a cross-section of our congregation that is diverse in age, worship styles, life stages, and involvement in the life of this church.
-It is our expectation that the team will represent us all very well, and feedback will be solicited throughout this period of transition.
+It is our expectation that the team will represent us all very well.
+We will also solicit feedback from the congregation throughout this search process.
 This is an incredibly important and exciting time for us as a church family.
 We want and need your input.

 Will the new Senior Pastor be a part of our ECO denomination?

 One of our goals for joining ECO was to give CPC the best possible search process for a new Senior Pastor.
 In ECO, we are allowed to nominate and approve our own search committee.
 Additionally, we can seek national candidates from any denomination or background so long as there is theological congruence.
 A non-ECO candidate would be asked to transfer ordination to ECO and affirm ECO’s Essential Tenets.